DEFI-COLaF/Speech-Recognition-for-Low-Resource-Languages/README.md

 ├── sample_002.txt
 └── ...
 ```
-You can then load and preprocess your data with the following command:
+To load and preprocess the data:

 ```python
 raw_dataset, processed_dataset = load_and_preprocess_data(path="data/")